-So, without a further ado, here are 5 must-watch self-defense videos.
+So, without a further ado, here are the 5 must-watch self-defense videos.

 1 – Kick to the Groin for Self-Defense (Effective or Not?)